• Home

 Contact

-Daxton is a senior associate for Leavitt Equity Partners.
+Daxton is a Vice President for Leavitt Equity Partners.
 In this role, Daxton performs diligence on prospective transactions and provides value-add services and monitoring to several portfolio companies.

 Prior to joining Leavitt Equity Partners, Daxton was a summer analyst at GPS Capital Markets where he worked on corporate hedging strategies for multinational companies.
 He also completed an internship with ProSky where he worked on the product management team.